liorokman/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 1. No change will be noticed for the nginx container
 1. The shell and proxy containers will be limited to the amount of resources specified on the Pod cgroup level - no more than 256M memory and 1 CPU core.
 1. The pause container will not be affected since it doesn't use any resources anyways.
-1. The total resource usage for this Pod will be more predictable as far as the Kubelet is concerned, since the shell container can't consume an umlimited amount of resources.
+1. The total resource usage for this Pod will be more predictable as far as the Kubelet is concerned, since the shell container can't consume an unlimited amount of resources.

 Effectively, if the shell isn't being used, all of the currently unused resources which are allowed to be consumed would be usable also in the proxy container.